vladigleba/vladigleba.github.io/posts/gospel/god.md

 > Surely the Lord GOD will do nothing, but *he revealeth his secret unto his servants the prophets*.
 {% ct 'Amos 3:7' %}

-Not only does God know the future, but He also likes to reveal it ahead of time to strengthen our faith in Him and prepare us for what is to come (see [“Europe’s Future Revealed”](/posts/prophecy/europe.md)).
+Not only does God know the future, but He also likes to [reveal it](/posts/prophecy/europe.md) ahead of time to strengthen our faith in Him and prepare us for what is to come.

 ## Are there any other gods?